etcimon/libasync/README.md

 - **Multi-threading** support - EventLoop can be launched and run from an unlimited number of threads!

-- **Asynchroneous TCP connection** - handles multiple requests at a time in each individual thread
+- **Asynchronous TCP connection** - handles multiple requests at a time in each individual thread

-- **Asynchroneous TCP listener** - delivers a new connection to the delegate of your choice
+- **Asynchronous TCP listener** - delivers a new connection to the delegate of your choice

 - **File Operations** - executes file read/write/append commands in a thread pool, notifies of completion in a handler